Logs

 Access Logs

 The access log category is a custom log that captures detailed information about requests sent to the model endpoint.
 This information includes the time the request was received, error codes, and so on.
-If you are experiencing problems with your model deployment, access logs are generally the first log you want to look at.
+If you're experiencing problems with your model deployment, access logs are generally the first log you want to look at.

 The metadata captured by model deployment access logs are: